DuncteBot/SkyBot/README.md

 # How to setup? / Self-hosting
-Self-hosting of this bot is not supported nor will there be any support provided to the people that try.
+While self-hosting is very much possible with Docker, please note that no support will be provided with self-hosting.
 The code of this bot was made public for people who want to see how the bot works or want to contribute to it.